 Will you make a heart connection with Tate - he needs several "Heart Connections"

-Roxie found a Heart Connection with Courtney Sanders
+Roxie found a Heart Connection with Leslie Seinfeld

 MEET ROXIE!